Al2345678/scaling-happiness1/README.md

                     title_text = 'Number of flights from origin state', geo_scope='usa') # Plot only the USA instead of globe

-            # TASK6: Number of flights flying to each state from each reporting airline
-            # Enter your code below.
-Make sure you have correct formatting.
             tree_fig = px.treemap(tree_data, path=['DestState', 'Reporting_Airline'],
                       values='Flights',
                       color='Flights ',